National Championships Standards

 - TAG 2 is the transition music that gets you into your ballad position.
 It can be a reprise of song 2 but works better as an extended / related intro to the Ballad.
 COVER THIS TRANSITION WITH MUSIC PLEASE.

-- BALLAD – (NOT TOO LONG) park and sing!
-But in addition to incredible arrangement, every single person must in some way connect with the intention of the lyric or we may as well just play a recording.
+- BALLAD – (NOT TOO LONG).
+In addition to incredible arrangement, every single person must in some way connect with the intention of the lyric or we may as well just play a recording.
 Goal: EMOTIONAL DEPTH

 - NO TAG HERE The end of your ballad should have an applause stop, then break the mood immediately with a ‘turn on a dime’ delivery by whatever is next.